Respiratory alkalosis occurs when the levels of carbon dioxide and oxygen in the blood are not balanced.

-- chronic obstructive pulmonary disease (COPD)
+- chronic obstructive pulmonary disease

 - pulmonary embolism

-first time), don’t assume you know the cause.
+If you’re experiencing hyperventilation (especially for the first time), don’t assume you know the cause.
 Make an appointment with your doctor.

 Overbreathing is a sign that respiratory alkalosis is likely to develop.
 However, low carbon dioxide levels in the blood also have a number of physical effects, including:

-- feeling light-headed
+- feeling lightheaded